Faheetah/thenormands/relaxanddine/content/cooking/salsbury-steak.md

 Brown two 1/2 patties, thick, in the buttery pan.
 Brown on both sides then add to the jus.

 Once the meat reaches 160F in the center, remove and spoon the jus over the patties.
-Serve with a good green vegetable like sauteed chard and a good tempranillo or carmenere, or a wine with good stone fruit.
+Serve with peas and carrots with a good mash.
+Pairs well with a good tempranillo or carmenere, or a wine with good stone fruit.